Keep your website up and running, safe and secure by following these 7 WordPress website maintenance tips!

 If your website contains Twitter, Instagram and Facebook feeds, check these on a regular basis.
 They are generally run via third party plugins and rely on communication with the different social media platforms.
 If communication fails the feed will break and no longer appear on your website.
 This generally requires a developer to resolve but it’s a good idea to keep an eye on them so any issues can be resolved quickly.

-Following these 7 steps should lead to a more secure, faster and user friendly WordPress website, which is quintessential to any business.
+Following these 7 WordPress website maintenance steps should lead to a more secure, faster and user friendly WordPress website, which is quintessential to any business.
 It’s important to run these checks on a regular basis to avoid any serious issues.
 Depending on the size of your website I would factor in at least 30 minutes a week to focus on WordPress website maintenance.

 What if I don’t have the time or inclination to do this myself?

-Along with web design services, I also offer a variety of web maintenance packages, including a free website check.
+Along with web design services, I also offer a variety of WordPress website maintenance packages, including a free website check.
 I can either do a one-off service on your website to optimise and back-up your website and install WordPress maintenance plugins, or I also offer regular monthly website maintenance packages to give you peace of mind, in the knowledge that your website will always be up to date and offer the best user experience possible.